MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Related Works and Problem Formulation

 \subsection{Traffic Multi-domain Feature Modeling}

-In the realm of temporal modeling, Recurrent Neural Networks (RNNs) \cite{chung2014empirical} rely on hidden states that carry information from previous time steps.
+In the realm of temporal modeling, Recurrent Neural Networks (RNNs) \cite{chung2014empirical,xu2023context,xiong2025fine} rely on hidden states that carry information from previous time steps.
 However, they suffer from the vanishing gradient problem like recurrent neural units.
-To address this issue, certain attempts such as Long Short-Term Memory (LSTM) \cite{hochreiter1997long} and Mamba \cite{gu2024mamba,huang2025trajectory} have emerged.
+To address this issue, improved RNN variants such as Long Short-Term Memory (LSTM) \cite{hochreiter1997long} and Mamba \cite{gu2024mamba,ren2025mlb} have emerged.
 To obtain global features, the Transformer \cite{vaswani2017attention} architecture has been introduced \cite{liu2024laformer}.
 The self-attention mechanism in Transformer allows the model to directly access and weigh all elements in the sequence at once, regardless of their position in the time series.
 Recently, frequency-domain features have been incorporated to enhance temporal modeling.
-For instance, the frequency domain is decomposed to focus on crucial wavelet components, as described in \cite{zhang2023flight,chen2024diffwt}.
-In addition, methods like QCNet \cite{zhou2023query} transform each polar coordinate into Fourier features.
+For instance, the frequencies of trajectories are decomposed to focus on crucial wavelet components, as described in \cite{zhang2023flight,chen2024diffwt}.
 This approach significantly improves signal modeling by leveraging the properties of the frequency domain.
 The modeling of spatial features is far more diverse.
 Vectornet's \cite{gao2020vectornet} vectorization of scene features has enabled the integration of various modeling methods from other fields into trajectory prediction.
-GNN-based algorithms \cite{liang2020learning,schmidt2022crat} use graphs with nodes representing agents and edges denoting their relationships.
+GNN-based algorithms \cite{schmidt2022crat} use graphs with nodes representing agents and edges denoting their relationships.
 Through graph convolutions, information is passed between nodes to model multi-agent interactions for trajectory prediction.
-Attention-based \cite{zhou2023query,ren2025mlb,zhou2022hivt} algorithms, on the other hand, utilize the attention mechanism to assign weights to spatial elements, enabling the model to focus on relevant features like agent proximity and motion trends for prediction.
-Inspired by these approaches, our novel map-free trajectory prediction framework aims to eliminate redundant spatio-temporal-frequency features as shown in Fig. \ref{fig:introduction}.
+Attention-based \cite{ren2025mlb,zhou2022hivt,gulzar2025gc,zhang2024g2ltraj,li2024efficient} algorithms, on the other hand, utilize the attention mechanism to assign weights to spatial elements, enabling the model to focus on relevant features such as agent proximity and motion trends for prediction.
+Inspired by these approaches, our novel map-free trajectory prediction framework aims to eliminate redundant information and select important spatio-temporal-frequency features as shown in Fig. \ref{fig:introduction}.